 - You walk through The Garden of France on a mix of trails, alongside river banks, through woods and forests, across farmland and alongside vines, with very modest elevation gains or losses.

-Taste of Loire hiking – Tour Itinerary
+Great Taste of Loire hiking – Tour Itinerary

 Day 1: Arrival in Blois by train and hotel check in.
 Early arrival recommended so as to maximize time in the Chateau Royal and enjoy a walk around the adjacent gardens – followed by a saunter around town and your first look at The Loire river.
 Night in Blois and dinner in your hotel.